-4 Wavelet Sparse Coding and Markov Random Fields
+4. Wavelet sparse coding and Markov random fields.
 In this section, we shall examine two concrete classes of image models and analyze their entropy behaviors.
-Before doing that, we shall briefly describe the Gabor wavelets, which are mathematical models of simple neuron cells in primitive visual cortex.
+Before doing that, we shall briefly describe the Gabor wavelets, which are mathematical models of simple neuron cells in the primary visual cortex.
 The Gabor wavelets play an important role in both types of models.

-4.1 Gabor wavelets

-Hubel and Wiesel (1962) [27] discovered that simple neuron cells in primitive visual cortex (or what is called V1 area) selectively respond to visual stimuli such as bars and edges at different locations, scales, and orientations.
-Daugmann (1980) [13] proposed a mathematical model for the response properties of these simple cells using Gabor wavelets.
-These wavelets are translated, dilated and rotated versions of the following function which is a pair of local sine and cosine waves propagating along the x-axis, where the localization is achieved by multiplying the sine waves by a Gaussian function. σ_y is larger than σ_x , so G(x, y) is elongate along the y-axis. ω and σ_x are chosen so that the amplitude of the sine or cosine wave decays to 0 very quickly.
+4.1.
+Gabor wavelets.
+Huber and Wiesel (1962) [27] discovered that simple neuron cells in the primary visual cortex (or what is called the V1 area) selectively respond to visual stimuli such as bars and edges at different locations, scales, and orientations.
+Daugman (1980) [13] proposed a mathematical model for the response properties of these simple cells using Gabor wavelets.
+These wavelets are translated, dilated and rotated versions of the following function:

+$$G(x,y) \propto \frac{1}{\sigma_x \sigma_y} \exp\{-\frac{x^2}{2\sigma_x^2}\} e^{i\omega x},\tag{13}$$ which is a pair of local sine and cosine waves propagating along the x-axis, where the localization is achieved by multiplying the sine waves by a Gaussian function. σ_y is larger than σ_x , so G(x, y) is elongated along the y-axis. ω and σ_x are chosen so that the amplitude of the sine or cosine wave decays to 0 very quickly.

-$$G(x,y) \propto \frac{1}{\sigma_x \sigma_y} \exp\{-\frac{x^2}{2\sigma_x^2}\} e^{i\omega x},\tag{13}$$ where k = 1 and 2, i.e., the first and second derivatives of an elongate Gaussian function.
-The function (14) is similar to the Gabor function in (13), in particular, the first derivative in (14) is similar to Gabor sine component, and the second derivative is similar to Gabor cosine component.
+Another model [56] comes from the derivatives of the Gaussian function, where k = 1 and 2, i.e., the first and second derivatives of an elongate Gaussian function.
+The function (14) is similar to the Gabor function in (13); in particular, the first derivative in (14) is similar to the Gabor sine component, and the second derivative is similar to the Gabor cosine component.